Generic selectors

 To learn more about generating your own SSL certificate, please visit python documentation.

 Please note that .pem file should include both the private key and the full certificate.
-If you received the private key and the certificate as two separate files, you can concatenate them into a single .pem file.
+If you received the private key and the certificate as two or more separate files, you can concatenate them into a single .pem file.

 Setting the Virtual Appliance Time Zone